janhq/jan/docs/docs/developer/01-overview/04-install-and-prerequisites.md

 ---
 title: Installation and Prerequisites
-slug: /developer/install-and-prerequisites
+slug: /developer/prereq
-description: Jan is a ChatGPT-alternative that runs on your own computer, with a local API server.
+description: Guide to install and setup Jan for development.
 keywords:
   [
     Jan AI,